chou-yue/ess-cl-mri-nomogram/web_tool/README.md

 ## Version
 - Version: 1.0
 - Last Updated: 2025-11-29
-- Based on: Research study "MRI-based prediction model for ESS vs CL differentiation"
+- Based on: Research study "Differentiating Endometrial Stromal Sarcoma from Cellular Leiomyoma Based on a Nomogram Integrating Multimodal MRI and Clinical Data"